By Navneet Arya · 🕒 10 min read

 | Price | $20/mo (Plus) | $20/mo (Pro) | $16/mo (X Premium+) |

-Best for: Mixed workflows — writing, coding, research, and image generation in one place
+Best for: Mixed workflows, writing, coding, research, and image generation in one place

 GPT-5.5 is OpenAI's most capable model to date and the version that powers ChatGPT Plus in June 2026.
-The jump from GPT-4o to GPT-5.5 is meaningful — particularly in multi-step reasoning tasks where GPT-4o would sometimes lose track of context across a long conversation.
-GPT-5.5 maintains coherence over much longer exchanges and handles complex, multi-part prompts more reliably.
+The jump from GPT-4o to GPT-5.5 is meaningful, particularly in multi-step reasoning tasks where GPT-4o would sometimes lose track of context across a long conversation.

 Best for: Long documents, nuanced writing, complex reasoning, and coding with full context

 Claude Opus 4.8 is Anthropic's most powerful model and, by most independent benchmarks in mid-2026, the best reasoning model available to general consumers.
-On tasks that require holding a large amount of information in context — analysing a 200-page report, reviewing a full codebase, or writing a well-structured 3,000-word article — Claude Opus 4.8 produces outputs that are consistently better than GPT-5.5 and significantly better than Grok 4.
+It shows most clearly on tasks that require holding a lot of information in context — think analysing a 200-page report, reviewing a full codebase, or writing a well-structured 3,000-word article.

-The writing quality difference is particularly stark in long-form content.
-Claude's outputs at Opus level have a coherence, precision, and stylistic consistency that is hard to put down to a single feature — it feels like the model has genuinely understood what you are asking for rather than pattern-matching to a likely-sounding response.
-For professional writers, researchers, and analysts, this quality gap at the top of the context window is the defining reason to choose Claude Pro.
+On those tasks, Claude Opus 4.8 produces outputs that are consistently better than GPT-5.5 and significantly better than Grok 4.
+The writing quality difference is particularly stark in long-form content: Claude's outputs at Opus level have a coherence and stylistic consistency that's hard to pin on a single feature.
+For professional writers, researchers, and analysts, this quality gap is the defining reason to choose Claude Pro.

 Best for: Current events, social media research, and X/Twitter-integrated workflows

 Grok 4 is xAI's fourth-generation model and represents a genuine leap over Grok 3.
-Its core advantage is real-time information access — Grok 4 has live web search, live X/Twitter feed access, and can surface information from the last hour rather than a training cutoff months in the past.
-For journalists, social media managers, investors, and researchers whose work depends on current data, this is a meaningful advantage that GPT-5.5 and Claude Opus 4.8 cannot fully replicate.
+Its core advantage is real-time information access.
+Grok 4 has live web search, live X/Twitter feed access, and can surface information from the last hour rather than a training cutoff months in the past.

-On reasoning and writing tasks that do not require real-time data, Grok 4 trails the other two.
-It is a strong model — noticeably better than Grok 3 — but the writing is less nuanced than Claude's and the coding less reliable than either GPT-5.5 or Claude Opus 4.8 on complex tasks.
-At $16/month via X Premium+ (versus $20/month for the other two), it is also the most affordable of the three frontier models.
+For journalists, social media managers, investors, and researchers whose work depends on current data, this is a real advantage GPT-5.5 and Claude Opus 4.8 can't fully replicate.
+On reasoning and writing tasks that do not require real-time data, Grok 4 trails the other two — it's noticeably better than Grok 3, but the writing is less nuanced than Claude's and the coding less reliable than either rival on complex tasks.

-The honest answer depends on what you do with AI daily.
+The honest answer depends on what you do with AI daily:

 | Use Case | Winner | Runner-up |